What Are Root Causes?

 Though a crude example, this is the process that management undertakes until they feel they have arrived at the “main cause” for reported safety issues.

 One thing to understand about root cause analysis is that while it attempts to delve into hidden causes and effects behind a particular event, it is nonetheless a reactive process.

-Reactive actions are generally taken in a novel or unique situations (i.e. unprepared for situations), whereas something like a proactive action is one that is taken in expectation and knowledge ahead of time.
+Reactive actions are generally taken in novel or unique situations (i.e. unprepared for situations), whereas something like a proactive action is taken in expectation and knowledge ahead of time.
 This is an important distinction to keep in mind because going through the root cause analysis (reactive) is a technique for developing a more proactive safety reporting culture.

 In other words, performing root cause analysis is a process of growth.

 Related Articles about Reactive, Proactive and Predictive Risk Management